cuberis/dev-standards/_harp/public/pages/git.md

 ### git init

-Initializes a GIT repository so that you can begin tracking files.
+Initializes a Git repository so that you can begin tracking files.

 Example Response: